How can you avoid digital hypersollicitation to boost productivity?

 A constant flow of communications at the expense of productivity

 Digital tools have facilitated communications between team members, but also between employees and company customers.
-Your employees are literally swamped by a large number of messages, requests and notifications, with direct consequences for their performance at work.
+Your employees are literally swamped by a large number of messages, requests and notifications, with direct consequences on their performance at work.

 And yet, each new solicitation can interrupt a task in progress.
 The result is a loss of concentration, which has a direct impact on productivity and work quality.
 A job normally completed in two hours can quickly require one or two extra hours if there are repeated interruptions.